Key takeaways

 Pawn shop loans

-Pawn shop loans are among the oldest types of borrowing.
+are among the oldest types of borrowing.
 To get one, you leave a valuable item – like jewelry or electronics – as collateral.
 The shop gives you a cash loan based on the item’s worth.

 Buy now, pay later (BNPL)

 BNPL services can be a convenient way to make purchases when you’re short on cash.
 Be careful, as overspending is easy to do.
-Use BNPL for one purchase at a time to make tracking payments more manageable.
+Use them for one purchase at a time to make tracking payments more manageable.

 -